Generic Name: brinzolamide/brimonidine (brin-ZOE-la-mide/bri-MON-i-deen)

 Brand Name: Simbrinza

-Simbrinza drops is used for:
+Simbrinza drops are used for:

 Lowering eye pressure in patients with open-angle glaucoma or increased pressure of the eye (ocular hypertension).